Nurbanu Sultan: Foreign politics

-After Nurbanu became the valide sultan to her son Murad III, she effectively managed the government together with the Grand Vizier Sokollu Mehmed Pasha, who acted as co-regent with the sultan during the Sultanate of Women.

 Her intermediary to the world outside the harem was her "Kira", Esther Handali.
 She corresponded with the French queen Catherine de' Medici.

-It is understood that Nurbanu Sultan used the kira Esther Handali, who was of Jewish origin, for her own personal affairs and had a financial relationship with the Duke of Naxos, Joseph Nasi.
+It is understood that Nurbanu Sultan used Esther Handali, who was of Jewish origin, for her own personal affairs and had a financial relationship with the Duke of Naxos, Joseph Nasi.
 Perhaps due to this network of relationships, the rumour was spread that she was of Jewish origin.
 Among her close men were Bâbüssaâde Ağası Gazenfer Ağa, the priest Şemsi Pasha, and the strong figures of the harem who had been with her since Manisa, Canfeda Hatun and Raziye Hatun.
 Extensive information is available in the envoy reports about Nurbanu Sultan's close political diplomatic contact with the Venetians.
-In 1583, the Venetian senate agreed to send her a gift worth 2,000 Venetian gold pieces for her useful services.
-According to another report, she prevented the possible Ottoman attack on Crete and warned Captain Ali Pasha about not declaring war on Venice.
+In 1583, the Venetian Senate agreed to send her a gift worth 2,000 Venetian gold pieces for her services.
+According to another report, she prevented a possible Ottoman attack on Crete by Kapudan Pasha Uluç Ali and warned him to not declare war on Venice.

 Venetian accounts are the most prolific in describing Nurbanu Sultan as a woman who never forgot her Venetian origins.
-Reportedly, she kept in contact with Venice through her lady-in-waiting Chirana, who kept in regular contact with the Council of Ten in Venice, from whom Chirana received an allowance as a Venetian agent.
+Reportedly, she kept in contact with Venice through her lady-in-waiting Chirana, who kept in regular contact with the Council of Ten in Venice, which paid her an allowance as a Venetian agent.

-During her nine years of her tenure as Valide Sultan, her politics were so pro-Venetian that she was hated by the Republic of Genoa.
-Some have even suggested that she was poisoned by a Genoese agent.
-In any case, she died at the palace in the Yenikapı Quarter, Istanbul on 7 December 1583.